dgittins/Metagenomics/binning/assessCoverM.md

 ```

 \
-2. Navigate to a working directory
+2. Navigate to a working directory and create links to raw reads

 ```bash
 $ cd binning/coverm/